 Finally, I’ve learned to embrace the unknown.
 A mom friend and neighbor recently asked me if I’d be interested in a part-time marketing job.
 I think I’ll check it out.

-Adrienne Robillard is a freelance writer in the East Bay and a Maybrooks Ambassador.
+Adrienne Robillard is a freelance writer in the East Bay.
 Follow her blog: http://foundtoys.blogspot.com/.